adriankpierce/cocktails/README.md

 ### Research Questions

 #### Part I: The Ingredients
-These research questions will focus on what are the ingredients?
+These research questions will focus on the ingredients.
+What are they?
 How often are they used? (for full list of questions and insights, see Python notebook)

 - For context, this analysis encompasses 466 recipes.
-- Across those recipes, there are 2763 ingredients in total (including duplicates), resulting in a typical recipe containing 6 ingredients.
+- Across those recipes, there are 2763 ingredients in total (including duplicates), meaning that a typical recipe contains 6 ingredients.
 This is more than I personally expected.
 - 2763 total ingredients translates to 514 unique ingredients, most of which are Spirits/Liqueurs.
 While Juices, Syrups, Bitters, and other ingredients are fairly versatile, we see that Spirits/Liqueurs are not -- you will need many different types to make all of these recipes!

 ![Alt text](readme_images/analysis_1.png?raw=true)

 - Shown another way, few ingredients are highly versatile and many are used only a handful of times.
-We’ll examine the distribution of ingredients across different categories in detail, but some of “all-stars” so far are Lemon Juice (134 recipes), Lime Juice (123), Angostura Bitters (90), and Simple Syrup (78).
+We’ll examine the distribution of ingredients across different categories in detail later on, but some of the “all-stars” so far are Lemon Juice (134 recipes), Lime Juice (123), Angostura Bitters (90), and Simple Syrup (78).

 ![Alt text](readme_images/analysis_2.png?raw=true)

 - Top 5 ingredients per ingredient category.
-We’ll take a look at Spirits/Liqueurs below.
+Spirits/Liqueurs will be examined separately below.

 | Ingredient category | Ingredient       | # of recipes |
 |---------------------|------------------|--------------|